The Future of Liberty with Mitch Daniels

 Amity Shlaes (12:24):

 Yes, sir.
-And that was carried on.
-In fact, it episodically, but persistently throughout the thirties, they would say, let wages be up.
-And the companies would say, sure.
-But that contributed to the devastating duration of the unemployment of which I spoke earlier.
+And that was carried on, in fact, episodically, but kind of persistently throughout the '30s.
+They would say, "Let wages be up."
+And the companies would say, "Sure."
+But that contributed to the devastating duration of the unemployment of which I spoke of earlier.

 Mitch Daniels (12:43):

 Yeah.
-So if we had it wrong about Herbert Hoover, the laissez-faire champion, surely we had it right that FDR fixed all this and his policies saved the country and therefore needed to be replicated and expanded on in the modern age.
+Well, so if we had it wrong about Herbert Hoover, the laissez-faire champion, surely we had it right that FDR fixed all this and his policies saved the country and therefore need to be replicated and expanded in the modern age.
 Or do I have that wrong too?

 Amity Shlaes (13:04):

-Well, that's what our parents told us, right?
-And there's certain lovable things about the New Deal.
-Certain people, many people, were employed through government programs who had no job.
-Okay, that's not so expensive even.
-And it's not so terrible.
-This sense of human dignity that the New Deal may work.
-Jobs accorded was important.
-The sense of confidence that Franklin Roosevelt gave is not to be sniffed at.
+Well, that is what our parents told us, right?
+And there are certain lovable things about the New Deal.
+Certain people, in fact many people, were employed through government programs when they had no jobs.
+That is not even so expensive, and it is not so terrible.
+The sense of human dignity that the New Deal made work jobs provided was important.
+The sense of confidence that Franklin Roosevelt gave should not be dismissed.
 He was more of an admiral than a domestic economic leader.
-And when the war came, he was in Navy president.
-He did pretty well there because that was his strength leading people in hardship.
-His econ though was pretty poor.
-So therefore, the New Deal, which was his project, didn't really help the economy.
-And evidence suggests that the new deal hurt the economy over and over again.
-And of course there were many new deals they altered, they twisted in the wind on policy in the new dealers.
-So
+And when the war came, he was a Navy president, and he did pretty well there because that was his strength, leading people through hardship.
+His economics, though, were quite poor.
+Therefore the New Deal, which was his project, did not really help the economy, and the evidence suggests that it hurt the economy repeatedly.
+And of course, there were many New Deals.
+The New Dealers altered their policies again and again and twisted in the wind.

 Mitch Daniels (14:09):

-Unemployment at the end of the thirties, I mean there may have been a certain virtue in the make work jobs, but unemployment was as you recorded as 18%, something like that in 1938.
+Unemployment at the end of the '30s.
+I mean, there may have been a certain virtue in the make work jobs, but unemployment was, as you recorded, 18%, something like that in 1938.

 Amity Shlaes (14:22):

-Yes.
-There was the so-called depression within the Depression.
-And that related to the labor price, by the way, for the geeks, I'll say.
-What happened was that we passed a strong labor law from which I believe Indiana probably liberated itself through right to Work.
-Right, Wagner Act?
-And then Taft Hartley.
+Yes, there was the so-called depression within the Depression and that related to the labor price.
+For the geeks, I'll say what happened was we passed a strong labor law from which I believe Indiana probably liberated itself through the right to work, Wagner Act, and then Taft Hartley

-Yeah.
-Oh, very late.
-Alright.
-Strong labor law, Wagner Act, which had the closed [inaudible], that meant you probably had to be in the union even to apply and certainly to work there, and you had to pay dues in those days.
-They thought whether you were in the union or not and whether or not you shared the politics.
-So that law was a much stronger than it's been after a later law that edited it down called Taft Hartley and it terrified business.
-And John L. Lewis, the big labor leader mine workers, said, you're going to pay us a lot and we're going to occupy your factories, what they call a sit down strike, which is not known anymore and terrifying to an employer because it's his property, right?
+Yes, very late.
+All right.
+Strong labor law, the Wagner Act, which included the closed shop.
+That meant you likely had to be in the union even to apply for a job, and certainly to work there, and you had to pay dues.
+In those days, they cared whether you were in the union or not, and whether or not you shared the politics.
+That law was much stronger than it became later, after it was scaled back by the Taft Hartley Act, and it terrified business.
+And John L. Lewis, the big labor leader of the mine workers, said, “You are going to pay us a lot, and we are going to occupy your factories.”
+This was what they called a sit down strike, something no longer common today and terrifying to an employer, because it is his property.
 People are on his property occupying it until he pays them what they want.
-And in the background is the president who supports them, the workers, right?
-The workers were very important for president.
-The organized labor was very important for President Roosevelt's reelection in ‘36.
-So the businesses gave in, they paid really high wages and they didn't even know, Mitch, how high, why neither did John L. Lewis for all his sins because there was deflation.

-And so you're paying wages that are way higher than you're used to, way higher than a trend of a century.
-If you go back and look, and there are full-time economists who've studied this and who taught me much, it's just Lee Ohanian and Harold L. Cole, I recommend that.
-But anyway, one at UCLA I believe, and the other used to be at Penn.
-Anyhow, so there was the wage level official mandatory more or less way high.
-And that pushed up unemployment in a tragic way unnecessarily.
-I never knew that labor part till I went and did the research.
-Mitch is making me pull out all these things I haven't thought about in 15 years.
-So here we go.
+In the background was the president, who supported the workers.
+Organized labor was very important for President Roosevelt’s reelection in 1936.
+So businesses gave in.
+They paid very high wages, and they did not even know, Mitch, how high.
+Why?
+Because neither did John L. Lewis, for all his faults, since there was deflation.
+So businesses were paying wages far higher than they were used to, far higher than a century long trend.
+If you go back and look, and there are full time economists who have studied this and taught me a great deal, notably Lee Ohanian and Harold L. Cole, whom I recommend, you can see it clearly.
+One is at UCLA, I believe, and the other used to be at Penn.
+In any case, the wage level was official and more or less mandatory, and it was extremely high.
+That pushed up unemployment in a tragic and unnecessary way.
+I never understood that labor side until I went and did the research.
+Mitch is making me pull out all these things I have not thought about in fifteen years, so here we go.

 Mitch Daniels (16:47):

-Well, you've helped some of the rest of us to think about it.
-I'll drop the sarcasm and go straight to a reality, which you depict so beautifully in The Forgotten Man, which is that FDR was- correct this if you see it differently- but to me, far less an ideologue than a constant improviser.
-There's a beautiful quote in your book somewhere.
-Someone said that attempting to divine order in his economic policies as they unfolded was like looking at the room of a teenage boy and imagining that an interior decorator had planned it that way.
+Well, you've helped some of the rest of us think about it.
+I'll drop the sarcasm and go straight to a reality, which you depict so beautifully in The Forgotten Man, which is that FDR was, correct this if you see it differently, but to me, far less an ideologue than a constant improviser.
+There's a beautiful quote in your book somewhere, someone said that attempting to divine order in his economic policies as they unfolded was like looking at the room of a teenage boy and imagining that an interior decorator had planned it that way.

 Amity Shlaes (17:28):